 Despite the COVID-19, Bakus gave numerous demonstrations across France, in Provence, Bordeaux, Burgundy, Champagne…

-VitiBot announces the arrival of a new, renowned shareholder: Marchesi Antinori, one of Italy’s oldest family producers of fine wines.
-This strategic collaboration marks an important step in the company’s evolution and underlines its commitment to increasingly sustainable and innovative viticulture.
+VitiBot announces the arrival of a prestigious new shareholder: Marchesi Antinori, one of Italy’s oldest family-owned fine wine producers.
+This strategic partnership marks a major milestone in the company’s development and highlights its commitment to ever more sustainable and innovative viticulture.

 To consolidate its strategy, VitiBot has raised 3 million euros in funding, notably from major Champagne houses, vineyard professionals and manufacturers.
 This first round of funding will enable the company to accelerate its development and prepare for commercialization, scheduled for 2019.

-From factory to vineyard, the birth of the 100th Bakus, the market-leading winegrowing robot On the occasion of its 100th robot and for the first time in its history, VitiBot unveils the birth of its flagship product, Bakus.
-From the factory to the vineyard, discover how the machine was manufactured and delivered to the prestigious Haut-Bailly estate.
-In an exclusive interview, Véronique Sanders, President and CEO of Château Haut-Bailly, explains why she chose VitiBot.
+From factory to vineyard: the birth of the 100th Bakus, the leading vineyard robot.
+To celebrate this milestone, VitiBot reveals for the first time the full story of its flagship product.
+Discover how Bakus is built and delivered to the prestigious Haut-Bailly estate.
+Exclusive interview with Véronique Sanders, CEO of Château Haut-Bailly, on why she chose to trust VitiBot.

 VitiBot is the winner of the Vinitech Sifel Innovation Awards in the cultivation techniques category.